-• To turn off a reminder, tap the slider to the left.

-- To delete a reminder, swipe the reminder to the left and tap the $\widehat{\mathbb{m}}$ symbol.
+- To turn off a reminder, tap the slider to the left. - To delete a reminder, swipe the reminder to the right and tap the symbol.
 The Scan Sensor reminder cannot be deleted. - Your reminders will be received as notifications that you can swipe or tap to dismiss.